sheharyarn/cloudup.dev/README.md

 The project contains a collection of optimized and production-ready Dockerfile images for different programming languages and frameworks.
-Just choose your language and variant in the dropdowns, and you'll be presented with a Dockerfile (along with helpful description in comments), ready to use in your project.
+Just choose your language and variant in the dropdowns, and you'll be presented with a Dockerfile (along with a helpful description in comments), ready to use in your project.

 For minor customizations, just specify custom values in the settings box and a tailored Dockerfile will be generated for you on the fly.